ldcas-uc3m/TFM/parts/state_of_the_art.typ

 @Cano2025SAILATOR and Spike @SpikeRISCV implement RISC-V's timers.
 On Z80 CPU simulators, as timers are not described in the ISA, don't usually have any timer support, but most ZX Spectrum simulators do generate a maskable interrupt on a 50Hz frequency, as the keyboard routine requires it.
-WepSIM includes an I/O device that can be configured to generate interrupts every $n$ clock cycles, as shown in Example 21.
+WepSIM includes an timer device---named "I/O"---that can be configured to generate interrupts every $n$ clock cycles, as shown in Example 21.